Tummy Tuck (Abdominoplasty) Austin, TX

 Abdominoplasty takes approximately two to five hours under general anesthesia depending on what procedure is performed and the extent of excess skin, fat, and abdominal muscle laxity.
 There are numerous types of tummy tucks performed by Dr. Trussler and the choice does relate to the location and amount of the excess skin.

 Endoscopic Abdominoplasty uses an endoscope which is a long narrow camera with two long instruments to tighten and repair the abdominal muscles.
 Dr. Trussler does this through a umbilical incision and a lower abdominal incision, usually a C-section scar if present.
-The diastasis is repaired with two layers of permanent stitches.
+The diastasis is repaired with two layers of durable stitches.
 A drain may be used in this procedure.

 Mini-Abdominoplasty is appropriate for the woman with excess skin below the belly button only.
 The abdominal muscles are typically tightened with this procedure without the need for moving the belly button.
 The incision for this procedure is typically longer than a C-section scar.